Azure/azurehpc/examples/bastion/readme.md

 ![Alt text3](/examples/bastion/images/winbox_connect.png?raw=true "Windows VM Connect menu button")

-In the Bastion pane type `hpcadmin` in the "Username" field and the password indicated during the project initialization in the `win_password` variable and visible in the `config.json` file.
+In the Bastion pane type `hpcadmin` in the "Username" field and select "Password from Azure Key Vault" as authentication type.
+In the three new drop down menus select the Key Vault deployed by AzureHPC and finally `WinVM-hpcadmin` as secret name.

 ![Alt text4](/examples/bastion/images/winbox_bastion_rdp.png?raw=true "Azure Bastion Windows RDP")